 David R. Henderson, Editor, Concise Encyclopedia of Economics.
-David Henderson is Associate Professor of Economics at the Graduate School of Business and Public Policy, Naval Postgraduate School in Monterey, California.
+David Henderson retired as a Full Professor of Economics at the Graduate School of Business and Public Policy, Naval Postgraduate School in Monterey, California.
 He is also a Research Fellow with the Hoover Institution.
-Before coming to the Naval Postgraduate School, Henderson was the Senior Economist for Health Policy and Energy Policy with President Reagan's Council of Economic Advisers.
-Henderson has also been on the faculty of Santa Clara University and the University of Rochester's Simon School of Business.
+Before coming to the Naval Postgraduate School, Henderson was the Senior Economist for Health Policy and Energy Policy with President Reagan’s Council of Economic Advisers.
+Henderson has also been on the faculty of Santa Clara University and the University of Rochester’s Simon School of Business.
 He earned his Ph.D. in economics from the University of California at Los Angeles.

 He has written in a wide range of scholarly publications and has published over 200 articles and book reviews in magazines and newspapers, including, in declining order of frequency, the Wall Street Journal, Fortune, the Red Herring, the Freeman, Reason, and Regulation.
 One of his specialties is making economics understandable to non-economists.
 He has written, edited, or co-authored four books, The Fortune Encyclopedia of Economics (1993), The Joy of Freedom: An Economist’s Odyssey (2002), Making Great Decisions in Business and Life (2006), and The Concise Encyclopedia of Economics (2008).
 He has testified before committees of the U.S. Congress and has appeared on The O’Reilly Factor, the Jim Lehrer Newshour, CNN, and C-SPAN.
 In 1984, he won the Mencken Award for Best Investigative Journalism Article.

 Liberty Fund Staff

-Amy Willis, Econlib Liaison for Liberty Fund, is a Liberty Fund Fellow who also works in the Liberty Fund conference program.
+Amy Willis, Director and Liberty Fund liaison, is a Liberty Fund Senior Fellow who also works in the Liberty Fund conference program.
 She is a graduate of the University of Vermont and holds Masters degrees from the University of Delaware and Arizona State University.
 She taught high school and college economics in Arizona, and served as the Executive Director of the Arizona Council on Economic Education before joining Liberty Fund in 2006.